-Russian Minister to IOC: International LGBT Olympians at Risk
+Russian Minister Tells IOC International LGBT Olympians at Risk

 Claims made by the International Olympic Committee (IOC) that international LGBT visitors to Russia would be safe during the 2014 Winter Olympics in Sochi appear to be coming apart at the seams today as Russian Sports Minister Vitaly Mutko declared that all LGBT athletes within Russian borders will be very much at risk during the 2014 Games.